Globalstar: Products and services

-Globalstar is a provider of mobile satellite voice and data services.
+Globalstar is a provider of satellite and terrestrial connectivity services.
 Globalstar offers these services to commercial and recreational users in more than 120 countries around the world.

+Globalstar's terrestrial spectrum, Band 53 and its 5G variant n53 offers carriers, cable companies and system integrators a versatile, fully licensed channel for private networks, while Globalstar's XCOMP technology offers capacity gains in dense wireless deployments.

-The company's products include mobile and fixed satellite telephones, simplex and duplex satellite data modems, and satellite airtime packages.
+The company's products include simplex and duplex satellite devices, data modems, and satellite airtime packages.

 Many land-based and maritime industries make use of the various Globalstar products and services from remote areas beyond the reach of cellular and landline telephone services.
 However, many areas of the Earth's surface are left without service coverage, since a satellite requires being in range of an Earth station gateway.

 Global customer segments include oil and gas, government, mining, forestry, commercial fishing, utilities, military, transportation, heavy construction, emergency preparedness, and business continuity as well as individual recreational users.

 Globalstar data communication services are used for a variety of asset and personal tracking, data monitoring, and SCADA applications.